nixworks/public/news/2015/10/15/index.md

 ##### Papa John's Pizza
 ### [Four Papa John's Pizza franchise owners agree to a settlement of about $500,000 after admitting to paying employees unfair wages, according to Thursday's announcement by New York attorney general Eric Schneiderman and the U.S. Labor Department.
 Schneiderman has reached settlements with several other Papa John's franchises, including one for over $2 million.
 Out-of-court settlements have also been reached with other fast-food franchises. ](/news/2015/10/15/four-papa-john-s-pizza-franchise-owners-agree-to-a-settlement-of-about-500-000-after-admitting-to-paying-employees-unfair-wages-according.md)
-_Context: Eric Schneiderman, New York Attorney General, United States Department of Labor, Papa John's Pizza_
+_Context: Eric Schneiderman, United States Department of Labor, New York Attorney General, Papa John's Pizza_

 ##### Vietnam
 ### [Vietnam says a Chinese vessel rammed into and sank one of its fishing boats near disputed islands in the South China Sea.
 More than 20 Vietnamese fishing boats have been attacked by Chinese vessels this year causing tensions between both countries. ](/news/2015/10/15/vietnam-says-a-chinese-vessel-rammed-into-and-sank-one-of-its-fishing-boats-near-disputed-islands-in-the-south-china-sea-more-than-20-vietn.md)
-_Context: China, South China Sea, Vietnam_
+_Context: China, Vietnam, South China Sea_

 ##### SS ''El Faro''
 ### [The United States National Transportation Safety Board (NSTB) has asked the U.S. Navy to resume the search ended by the U.S. Coast Guard for the merchant vessel SS "El Faro" believed lost on October 7 during Hurricane Joaquin.
 The loss of the ship -- with its crew of 33 hands -- is regarded as "the worst U.S. merchant marine disaster of recent memory." ](/news/2015/10/15/the-united-states-national-transportation-safety-board-nstb-has-asked-the-u-s-navy-to-resume-the-search-ended-by-the-u-s-coast-guard-for.md)